 Best things to do in Venice

-If crowded water boats are not your style, take a private water taxi.
-It might be pricier, but the most scenic routes are down in the small canals, where you can slow down for photo-ops—some boats serve on-board champagne.
+If crowded water boats aren't your style, take a private water taxi.
+It might be pricier, but the most scenic routes are down in the small canals, where you can slow down for photo-ops.
+Some boats even serve on-board champagne.
 This indulgence is pricier than public transport, but it’s a great idea if you're traveling in a group and want to indulge in water-borne transport (it’s often cheaper than gondolas, too).

 Set in the heart of San Marco Square, Caffé Florian is legendary.
 This iconic slice of Venetian history has been a hallmark of royalty since 1720, attracting celebrities over the centuries from Charlie Chaplin to Andy Warhol, and its décor hasn’t changed much since the 18th century.
 Try the risotto—or for something sweet, the gourmet chocolates, specialty coffees and ice-cold gelato.
 The patio is perfect in the summer.

 If you hadn't guessed already, the Venice Biennale takes place every two years and fills the city to the brim with art from all over the world.
 However, if your trip doesn't coincide with the festival, don't dispair: the foundation hosts lots of other events regularly.
 Such as the Festival of Contemporary Music or the International Film Festival.